audiomuze/tagminder/README.md

 #### Handling of Feat. in track title and artist tags

-- removes most instances and variations of Feat. entries from ARTIST and TITLE tags and appends the delimited performer names to the ARTIST tag
+- removes most instances and variations of Feat. entries from ARTIST and TITLE tags and appends \\ delimited performer names to the ARTIST tag

 #### Identifying duplicated FLAC audio content